Hussain Sagar: History

-Hussain Sagar was built across a tributary of the Musi river in 1563 by Ibrahim Quli Qutb Shah.
+Hussain Sagar was built across a tributary of the Musi River in 1562 AD by Ibrahim Quli Qutb Shah.
 The lake was named after Hussain Shah Wali, who was the Master of Architecture in the Kingdom.
 It is an artificial lake that holds water perennially fed by canals from Musi river.
 Hussain Sagar was the main source of water supply to Hyderabad before Himayat Sagar and Osman Sagar were built on river Musi.

-The Buddha statue was chiseled out of a white granite rock, weighing 450 tons.
+The Buddha statue was chiselled out of a white granite rock, weighing 450 tons.
 It was carved by 200 sculptors for two years.
 The statue was transported to Hyderabad in November 1988.
 After initial problems, the statue was erected on 12 April 1992 on a red lotus pedestal.

 Landmarks and attractions

 The road on the Tank Bund was widened in 1946 when Sir Mirza Ismail was the prime minister of Hyderabad Deccan.
-Further widening and beautification of the Tank bund took place during 1987-88 by the then Chief Minister of Andhra Pradesh N.T.Rama Rao with the addition of fountains with dancing waters, tantalizing colored lights at night and bronze statues of renowned personalities.
+Further widening and beautification of the Tank bund took place during 1987-88 by the then Chief Minister of Andhra Pradesh N.T.Rama Rao with the addition of fountains with dancing waters, coloured lights at night and bronze statues of renowned personalities.

 Hussain Sagar Thermal Power Station

-Hussain Sagar Thermal Power Station was built in the year 1920 by the 7th Nizam Mir Osman Ali Khan on the banks of Hussain Sagar lake.
+Hussain Sagar Thermal Power Station was built in 1920 by the 7th Nizam Mir Osman Ali Khan on the banks of Hussain Sagar lake.
 It was the first thermal power station of South India.

-It supplied power to the twin cities of Hyderabad and Secunderabad from the year 1920 to the year 1983.
+It supplied power to the twin cities of Hyderabad and Secunderabad from 1920 to 1983.

-Patton Tank
+Patton tank

-The Pakistan M47 Patton tank is a war trophy given to the 54th Infantry Division who had disabled it during the Battle of Basantar in Pakistan, during 15–17 December 1971.
+A Pakistani M47 Patton tank is a war trophy given to the 54th Infantry Division which had disabled it during the Battle of Basantar in Pakistan, during 15–17 December 1971.
 It was given to the city by the battalion after the India Pakistan war of 1971.

 Buddha statue

-An 18-meter high monolithic statue of Lord Buddha towers over the lake from atop the Rock of Gibraltar.
+An 18-metre high monolithic statue of Gautam Buddha towers over the lake from atop the Rock of Gibraltar.
 The idea was a part of the Buddha Poornima project in 1985 by N. T. Rama Rao.
-The statue was chiseled out of a white granite rock, weighing 450 tons.
+The statue was chiselled out of a white granite rock, weighing 450 tons.
 It was carved by 200 sculptors for two years.
 The statue was transported to Hyderabad in November 1988.
 After initial problems, the statue was erected on 12 April 1992 on a red lotus pedestal.